 As a medical waste generator, your best development of action is to hire a compliant medical waste disposal company to take care of the complicated disposal process.
 Our program helps your staff treat with new and revised procedures.

-Contact today to discuss how we can help you comply with your state medical waste requirements.
+Contact today to discuss how we can help you comply with your medical waste disposal Glendale and CA state medical waste requirements.